RIPE-NCC/ripe-atlas-sagan/docs/use.rst

 way when Sagan encounters an error like a timeout or DNS lookup problem.

-Error handling is not yet complete in Sagan, so if you run across a case where it behaves in a way other than what you'd expect, please sent a copy of the problematic result to atlas@ripe.net and we'll use it to update this library.
+Error handling is not yet complete in Sagan, so if you run across a case where it behaves in a way other than what you'd expect, please send a copy of the problematic result to atlas@ripe.net and we'll use it to update this library.